websavers/mariadb-upgrade-script/README.md

  - Added MariaDB/MySQL version checks.
 Switch case to allow for different options.
  - Added ability to upgrade from MariaDB 5.5 w/warning and user prompt.
- - Offers to make backup of DBs (and actually does if you tell it to) *Untested as of Feb 21st*
+ - Offers to make backup of DBs (and actually does if you tell it to) *Untested as of Feb 21st* 2019-02-22
+ - Add detection of MariaDB.repo file and rename to lowercase prior to remaining steps

 ## Current Status:
 Tested and working OK except as (if) noted.